stefankreitmayer/elm-joust/README.md

 ## What is this?

-A minimalistic action game.
-Written in [Elm](http://elm-lang.org) version 0.18 as a programming exercise.
-Soundless and colorless.
+A minimalistic action game written in [Elm](http://elm-lang.org).
+Thanks to Marvin for porting it to Elm version 0.19

 ## Dependencies